leetnz/imuAttitudePaper/docs/src/60_Experiment.md

 The core of the Embedded algorithm is available on [https://github.com/leetnz/Bittleet/](https://github.com/leetnz/Bittleet/blob/main/src/state/Attitude.cpp).

-Bittle samples three accelerometers values and three gyroscope values through I2C at 400kHz.
+Bittle samples three accelerometer and three gyroscope readings through I2C at 400kHz.
 Each value is represented by a 16-bit integer count.

 A small transform is made to IMU measurements to move the x and y axes from the sensor frame into the body frame:
 * $\dot{\phi}^{gyro}_k = -\dot{\phi}^{imu}_k$